-10. PENDING FLORIDA DIVISION OF ADMINISTRATIVE HEARINGS CASES
+12. PENDING FLORIDA DIVISION OF ADMINISTRATIVE HEARINGS CASES

 Toca v.
-Department of Revenue, DOAH Case No 10-9935RX.
+Department of Revenue, DOAH Case No 10-9935RX

-Taxpayer filed an application for homestead exemption in Hillsborough County for 2010, and refused for religious reasons to provide his social security number as required by Section 196.011, F.S., and Rule 12D-7.001, F.A.C.
-After the exemption was denied, the taxpayer filed a rule challenge to the Department rule.
-The taxpayer cited Section 761.01, F.S., et seq., "The Religious Freedom Restoration Act of 1998."
+Taxpayer filed an application for homestead exemption in Hillsborough County for 2010, and refused for religious reasons to provide his social security number as required by Section 196.011, F.S. and Rule 12D-7.001, F.A.C.
+After the exemption was denied he filed a rule challenge to the Department rule.
+Mr. Toca cited Section 761.01, F.S., et seq. the "Religious Freedom Restoration Act of 1998."